In year 11 students have 25 lessons a week, these are allotted as follows:

 Responsible health choices, and safety in independent contexts

-Summer 1-living in the wider world
+Summer term 1 – living in the wider world

 Families: